 Some investors believe that doing the right thing with their money will sacrifice the performance of their funds, but studies say otherwise.
 A study conducted by Morningstar found that ESG funds have successfully outperformed the wider market over the long term.

-Experts attribute this performance to several reasons, but most believe it could be because ESG funds are typically biased towards higher-quality companies that operate with more efficiency and sustainability.
+Experts attribute this performance to several reasons, but most believe it could be because ESG funds are typically biased towards higher-quality companies that operate more efficiently and sustainably.

 See Related: What is the Theory of Change?